ChristopherDavisUCI/UCI-Math-10-F22/_sources/intro.md

 Use the Navigation menu on the left to find the course content.

-Nothing much is here yet (as of September 16, 2022).
-More material will be posted throughout the course.

 **Introduction to Programming for Data Science**

 **About the class**.
 The goal of this course is to introduce programming in Python, with an emphasis on some of the tools that are most relevant to *data science*.
 There are two primary parts of the course: